RAJESHKAIREDDY/Google_Professsional_DataEngineer_Notes/GCP_Storage.md

 - Bigtable does **not** have **secondary indexes**.
 - By default, Bigtable returns the value in the cell with the **latest timestamp**
 - Cloud Bigtable tables are sparse—that is, if there is no data for a particular row/column/cell combination, then no storage is used.
+- Bigtable distributes **write operations based on the row key**, not one of the GCP load balancers

 ## Cloud Memory Store:-
 - Cloud Memorystore is a fully managed Redis service, which is commonly used for caching.you can store data in key-value format.
+- **Memcached useCases**: Use Memcached when you need a *simple and fast caching solution* for key-value data without the need for advanced features.
+- **Redis Usecases**: Use Redis when you require a *versatile data store* with support for *complex data structures*, persistence, pub/sub messaging, and other advanced features beyond caching.
 - In Redis, if the memory usage surpasses 80 percent of the system memory, the instance is deemed to be under memory pressure.
 To alleviate this, several actions can be taken:

     **Scaling up the instance**: Increasing the resources allocated to the Redis instance can help accommodate higher memory requirements.